A community of Christians who love God and who have a heart to serve.

 Do Mission residents receive any medical or dental care?

-Answer:Many of our residents (especially children) have OHP.
-The people who do not have any medical insurance can see one of the Doctors that come to the mission every week as a part of Doctor Day and work with our residents and their medical needs.
+Answer:Many of our residents (especially children) have government health insurance.
+The people who do not have any medical insurance can see one of the Doctors who volunteer at the mission as a part of Doctor Day program.
 We also have a few dental professionals in town who work as a part of ‘Helping Others’ Dental Day to serve residents of the Mission and members of our community without income or insurance.

 Where is the Gospel Rescue Mission located?